ProxioDev/ValioBungee/README.md

 with critical bugs fixed, please use version [0.6.5](https://github.com/ProxioDev/RedisBungee/releases/tag/0.6.5) as its last version before internal changes.

-`be noted that you will not get support for old versions.`

 ## Supported Redis versions
 | Redis version | Supported |